mediagestalt/2026-08-11-openrefine-msvu/index.md

             {% endcomment %}
             <p id="requirements">
             {% if online == "false" %}
                Participants will have access to Windows computers in Seton 331.
-If you would like to use your own laptop, ensure that you have administrator privledges.
+If you would like to use your own laptop, ensure that you have administrator privledges
             {% else %}
                 Participants must have access to a computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
             {% endif %}
-            They should have a few specific software packages installed (listed <a href="#setup">below</a>).
+            as you will need to install OpenRefine (listed <a href="#setup">below</a>).
             </p>
         </dd>
     </div>